 Inaccurate Bandwidth Estimation

-- Internet speeds are slow.
+- Slower Internet speeds

 Choosing A Vendor Without Considering Business Continuity